 - Demoted to Extra:

 - Arguably Toto.
-He accompanies Dorothy on her journey and functions as an occasional plot mover, but he gets less attention than he did in the book and is more or less forgotten about for long periods of time.
+He accompanies Dorothy on her first journey and functions as an occasional plot mover, but he gets less attention than he did in the book and is more or less forgotten about for long periods of time.

 - The Sawhorse, while getting a couple of key scenes, has a pretty small role overall.
 It doesn't help that unlike his book counterpart he's unable to talk.